esheldon/desdb/README.md

 Downloading Data
 ----------------

-There are scripts to sync files using curl.
+There are scripts to sync files using wget.
 After installation these will be in your path.